 Extending from about 1948 to 1980, the personal papers of Don Banks are extensive.
 They include correspondence, diaries, notebooks, notes, program notes, analytic sketches, reports, subject files, concert programs, reviews, recording schedules, newspaper cuttings and photographs.
 There are records relating to the Australian Musical Association (1952-74), the Australian Society for Music Education, the New South Wales State Conservatorium of Music and the International Society for Contemporary Music.
 The personal correspondence mostly dates from 1963-80 and includes letters from Tristram Cary, Helen Gifford, Graham Hair, Keith Humble, Salvatore Martirano, James Murdoch, Mátyás Seiber, Larry Sitsky, Margaret Sutherland, Patrick Thomas, Ken Tribe and Barry Tuckwell.

 The music manuscripts and personal papers of Don Banks are held in the Manuscripts Collection at MS 6830.
 They are listed on pages 22-69 of the guide to the Don Banks Collection compiled by Graham Hair and published in 1999.
+The papers of Simon Banks are also held in the Manuscripts Collection at MS 9745.

 The books, journals and concert programs are housed in the Music Collection.
 They are listed on pages 71-85 of the guide compiled by Graham Hair.
 The books have also been catalogued individually and the call numbers have the prefix MUS BANKS.
 The printed music scores are also held in the Music Collection.
 There is a reference to them on page 70 of the guide, but they have not been listed or catalogued.